scharlton2/solver_dev_manual/source/02/03_01_solver_skeleton.rst

 Now check whether it can be launched from iRIC successfully.

-Starts a new project that uses "Example Solver", and performs the
+Starts a new project that uses \\"Example Solver\\", and performs the
 following:

 **Menu bar**: [Simulation] (S) --> [Run] (R)